Mt. Vernon & Rend Lake grad Walker Brockhouse lands spot in Astros Bullpen

 Brockhouse is in the big leagues now, but he will never forget where he came from.

-Brockhouse was in the bullpen for todays game, But did not see any action in the Astros 5-2 loss to the Mets.
+Brockhouse was in the bullpen for Wednesday's game, but did not see any action in the Astros 5-2 loss to the Mets.
 We'll see if Walker is able to keep his roster spot.

 MLB opening day is just 8 days away on March 30th.